 Pretty much anything.
 I have used cheap cardboards and poster boards from dollar stores, scrapbook paper, kitchen counter, old tables, pieces of fabric, discarded pieces of wood.
 I also like to buy dishes, bowls, spoons, forks, plates and cake stands from Goodwill and thrift stores.
 Some of the items I use are gifts and some of them I actually use on a daily basis.
 I have also bought affordable items from Target and Walmart.

 You can email me at email@example.com

-But for now, I am just happy blogging, trying out new cake decorating techniques and sharing what I am learning
+No!
+Some day, I might.
+But for now, I am just happy baking, trying out new recipes and cake decorating techniques and sharing what I am learning with all of you.

-I stongly believe practice makes perfect.
+I strongly believe practice makes perfect.
 There is no reason why a newbie can't make a decorated cake using the tutorials and tips I am providing plus I am always here to help through emails.
-There are also lots of cake decorating books that can help.
+There are also lots of cake decorating books and videos online too.

 Thankfully, my family and friends are always around to offer me their appetites

 I usually get them from Michael's or Hobby Lobby and even Walmart.
 They are all easily accessible to me and I can see what I am getting in person.
 I have ordered a few of things from Ebay and Amazon too since I couldn't find those in person at stores.
 Wilton has an excellent online store too that I highly recommend.